NShan9297/Kickstarter_Analysis/README.md

 Here, we see that Louise has provided us with what appears to be sufficient data to be reflective of the popultion.

-From this, we then begin to take a closer look at the Parent Category, Theater which is the Category for Louise's subcategory, "Plays".
+From this, we then begin to take a closer look at the Parent Category, Theater which is the parent for Louise's subcategory, "Plays".

 ### **Analysis of Outcomes Based on Launch Date** ###